Terrence A. Duffy: Board service

 Duffy joined the CME board in 1995 and has served as chairman of the CME Group board since 2002.
 Duffy also serves on the board of directors of World Business Chicago, the board of regents for Mercy Home for Boys and Girls, the board of trustees of Saint Xavier University, and is co-chair of the Mayo Clinic Greater Chicago Leadership Council.

 Duffy was appointed by President Bush and confirmed by the U.S. Senate in 2003 as a member of the Federal Retirement Thrift Investment Board (FRTIB), a position he held until 2013.

 FTX criticism

 Duffy said he suspected corruption at the cryptocurrency exchange on the day of his first one-on-one meeting with founder Sam Bankman-Fried, months before the historic FTX collapse.
-Duffy first recounted his meeting with Bankman-Fried last week on the “On the Tape” podcast.
-“You’re a fraud.
-You’re an absolute fraud,” Duffy said he told Bankman-Fried.
+Duffy first recounted his meeting with Bankman-Fried last week on the On the Tape podcast.
+"You’re a fraud.
+You’re an absolute fraud," Duffy said he told Bankman-Fried.

 Personal life

-Duffy and his wife, Jenny, have two children.
+Duffy and his wife, Jenny, have twin sons.

 Duffy received a Doctor of Public Service, honoris causa, from Saint Xavier University in 2019 and a Doctor of Humane Letters from DePaul University in 2007.